 There are these tire pressure gauges that can help you check if the tires are properly inflated or not.
 We also have these tire levers, which help remove the inner tube of the tire from the rim and inspect the damage.
 Jacks, pliers, lug wrenches—we all need this to start the tire process—lift, remove nails, or even round up the lug nuts in the whole process.

-Shifting gear at the wrong time is a mistake that can lead to several other issues like mechanical strain, loss of momentum, and many more.
+Shifting a bike at the wrong time is a mistake that can lead to several other issues like mechanical strain, loss of momentum, and many more.

-Don’t pedal still; every beginner struggles with this and sometimes pedals backward when they require a forward shift.
-There are safety concerns you cannot ignore.
+Don’t pedal still; every first-time user struggles with this and sometimes pedals backward when they require a forward motion.
+There are wellbeing concerns you cannot ignore.

-Beginners don’t bother to check the cables; it’s common for one to ignore the tension there and sometimes overlook how corroded or stiff they have become.
-Lubricating them can only make your shift better.
+Usually, people don’t bother to check the cables; it’s common for one to ignore the tension there and sometimes overlook how corroded or stiff they have become.
+Lubricating them can only make your bike handling better.

 i) Insufficient knowledge of gear ratios

-Not understanding gear ratios can accidentally lead you to extreme gear combinations that result in misalignment.
+Not understanding the ratios can accidentally lead you to extreme combinations that result in misalignment.
 The consequence is increased wear and tear with extreme angle exchange and pre-mature failure of bike components.

 You know what possibly can go wrong here: the additional friction and inefficient power transfer.
 If you get stuck with shifting issues, your chain may accidentally slip or break.

-ii) Failing to ease up while shifting gears
+ii) Failing as a cyclist to ease up while shifting gears

-Shifting gears under load is something beginners fail at.
-Beginners make certain forcing shifts without easing off or not giving the derailleur their time to adjust.
+Shifting gears under load is something initial users fail at.
+Initial bikers make certain forcing shifts without easing off or not giving the derailleur their time to adjust.

 When a cyclist does that obviously without the whole idea, faces difficulty in climbing hills and also has a loss of control.
 They need to practice shifting techniques, take control, and not just overlook everything.